David Asper: Career

 Asper started his career as a lawyer focused primarily on criminal defense litigation and successfully represented David Milgaard in overturning one of Canada's most notorious wrongful conviction cases.
 He then spent almost 18 years as an executive with Canwest Global Communications, serving on its board of directors and in various operational roles, including as Chair of the National Post.
 In 2006, he returned to law school at the University of Toronto where he earned an LLM in 2007.

 Following completion of his master's degree in law at the University of Toronto in 2007, Asper became an assistant professor of law at the University of Manitoba Robson Hall Faculty of Law.
 He has taught as an adjunct professor at Lakehead University's Bora Laskin Faculty of Law and at Arizona State University Sandra Day O'Connor College of Law, and comments occasionally on legal matters for popular media.
 Asper has also served on various committees of the Law Society of Manitoba and is a learning resource for the CPLED Articling module on ethics and professional responsibility.

 In 2013, Asper was a co-founder of Amenity Healthcare Limited, which owned and operated a chain of independent pharmacies in Western Canada, typically in traditionally underserved communities.
 It grew at a rate of seven to ten pharmacies per year before its acquisition in 2017 by TorQuest Partners, a Toronto-based equity firm.

 In April 2017, Asper was named by Winnipeg's mayor, Brian Bowman, to be the chair of the Winnipeg Police Board.
 With his confirmation by the city council the same month, he became the first board head not to be an elected official.

 He became acting dean of Robson Hall on July 1, 2020, having been a faculty member from 2009 to 2013.
-He has also taught law as an adjunct professor at the Bora Laskin Faculty of Law and the Sandra Day O'Connor College of Law.